retaildevcrews/caf-terraform-landingzones-starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/01-terraform.md

 export TF_VAR_logged_user_objectId=$(az ad signed-in-user show --query objectId -o tsv)

 # Navigate to provision_environment directory
-cd ../../provision_environment
+cd provision_environment

 # Sample: ./provision-environment.sh -a <alias>sp -t cse -f
-# Including your alias in <app name> can help reduce environment collisions
+# Including your alias in <app name> can help reduce environment collisions.
 # App name must be between 5 and 18 characters in length with no special characters.
-# Tenant name must be between 1 and 5 characters in length with no special characters
+# Tenant name must be between 1 and 5 characters in length with no special characters.
 # -f will create new ResourceGroup, ServicePrincipal and StorageAccount for the application and Terraform state management.
 Eliminate -f for subsequent runs while reusing these resources.
 app_name=<app name>
 tenant_name=<your tenant name>